The Science Behind Fall Foliage

 If you want to plan your fall foliage drive, the attached map gives the average peak time for fall foliage across the U.S. mainland.
 For those who have never driven through the changing colors, you should make an attempt this autumn as the trip is truly scenic.

 Be sure to check your WeatherBug every week throughout the season to find out which region is seeing the best colors.
 Plus, don`t forget to send us your foliage photos by clicking on the "Your Photo" link on this page.
+In addition, you can get the latest foliage and weather updates anytime on Twitter.

 What do you think of this story?